mpcavalini/AspNet-MVC-EntityFramework/README.md

 # PetStore
-Solution using Asp.Net made on MVC architecture with basic desing pattern separated in projects: Core, Service and Web.
+Solution using Asp.Net made on MVC architecture with basic design pattern separated in projects: Core, Service and Web.

 Accessible on URL http://petstore.bow-host.com/